unixpickle/graphalicious/docs/DataSource.md

 Many graph types require access to two different chunks of data simultaneously: one chunk at the beginning of the data, and one whose position can change as the user scrolls.
 The reason for this is irrelevant for people implementing *DataSource*.
 For those of you who are interested, it is caused by the fact that y-axis labels resize dynamically.

 Some graph types have x-axis labels.
-For these graphs types, the *DataSource* must be able to report x-axis labels for every data point index.
+For these graphs types, the *DataSource* must be able to report the text of an x-axis labels given data point index.
+Unlike fetching data, fetching an x-axis label is a synchronous operation.

 # The DataPoint type